noisysai1/Statistical-Programming/Assignment_4/README.md

-# Assignment 4
+Statistical-Programming

 **Course:** DATA-51100 Statistical Programming
+**Student:** Sai Kumar Murarishetti

-## 📌 Description
+## 📌 Objective

-This folder will contain the code and results for Assignment
-4. Details will be added once all files are uploaded.
+This assignment involves solving a statistical programming task using Python.
+The objective is to apply learned concepts to process data and produce correct outputs, as per the assignment guidelines.

+## 📂 File Included

+- `Assignment 4.pdf` – Submitted output of the code (results and screenshots).